Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Florida and its opponents have scored at least 59 points -- this matchup's over/under -- just twice this season.
+- Florida has combined with its opponents to score more than 59 points only twice this season.

 - LSU and its opponents have combined to score more than 59 points in three of six games this season.

-- Saturday's total is 3.9 points lower than the two team's combined 62.9 points per game average.
+- Saturday's over/under is 3.9 points lower than the two team's combined 62.9 points per game average.

-- These two squads combine to allow 42.7 points per game, 16.3 fewer than this contest's over/under.
+- The 42.7 combined points per game that these two squads have allowed this season are 16.3 fewer than the 59 total in this contest.

-- Gators games have an average total of 58.6 points this season, 0.4 fewer than Saturday's over/under.
+- The average total in Gators games this season is 58.6, 0.4 points fewer than Saturday's over/under of 59 .

 - The 59.6 PPG average total in Tigers games this season is 0.6 points more than this game's over/under.